Public Service Commission of Wisconsin

 The Public Service Commission of Wisconsin is an independent regulatory agency responsible for regulating public utilities in the energy, telecommunications, gas, and water companies located in the U.S. state of Wisconsin.
 As of 2021, the agency regulated more than 1,100 electric, natural gas, telephone, water, and water/sewer utilities.

 The commission consists of three full-time commissioners who are appointed by the governor and confirmed by the Wisconsin State Senate in staggered six-year terms.
-The current commissioners are Tyler Huebner, Summer Strand, and Rebecca Cameron Valcq.
+The current commissioners are Summer Strand, Kristy Nieto, and Marcus Hawkins.

-Mr. Huebner was appointed to the Commission by Governor Tony Evers in March 2020 to fill out the term of former Commissioner Michael Huebsch, then re-appointed to a full term on March 2, 2021.
-Ms. Nowak was appointed to the Commission in July 2011 by Governor Scott Walker and reconfirmed for a full term on March 1, 2013.
-After leaving the Commission to serve as Secretary of the Department of Administration, Walker appointed her in January 2019 for a third time to complete the term of former Commissioner Lon Roberts.
-Ms. Nowak's term will expire in 2023.
-Governor Evers appointed Ms. Cameron Valcq for a six-year term in January 2019.
-Governor Evers also appointed her as Commission Chairperson for a two-year term effective March 2, 2019.

 The commissioners are assisted by a staff of auditors, accountants, engineers, rate analysts, attorneys, planners, research analysts, economists, consumer specialists, and other support personnel.
 The staff is divided into several divisions: the Division of Business Operations and Office Management, the Division of Digital Access, Consumer and Environmental Affairs, the Division of Energy Regulation and Analysis, the Division of Water Utility Regulation and Analysis, and the Office of General Counsel.

 In Wisconsin, most activities of the 28 electric cooperatives are not under the jurisdiction of the PSC.